 We are a holding company incorporated in the Cayman Islands and not a Chinese operating company, and we do not conduct any operations.
 As a holding company, we conduct all of our operations through our subsidiaries in the People's Republic of China (the "PRC" or "China") and variable interest entities, or VIEs, and their subsidiaries in China, with which our subsidiaries have entered into certain contractual arrangements.
 The VIEs are consolidated for accounting purposes but are not entities in which we own equity.
 These contractual arrangements are not equivalent to equity ownership in the business of the VIEs.
 Our securities offered in this offering are shares of our offshore holding company instead of securities of the VIEs or their subsidiaries in China.
 Neither the investors in the holding company nor the holding company itself have an equity ownership in, direct foreign investment in, or control of, through such ownership or investment, the VIEs.
 Through the contractual arrangements, we exert certain control over the VIEs and thus have satisfied the conditions to consolidate their operating results in our financial statements under U.S. GAAP.
 Accordingly, we are the primary beneficiary of the VIEs for accounting purposes.
-Throughout this prospectus, unless the context indicates otherwise, the terms "we," "our," and "our Company," only refer to Kaixin Auto Holdings, the Cayman holding company, the terms "the WFOEs" or "our WFOEs" refer to Shanghai Renren Automotive Technology Group Co., Ltd. ("Shanghai Auto"), Shanghai Renren Finance Leasing Co.
-Ltd. ("Shanghai Renren"), and Zhejiang Taohaoche Technology Co., Ltd. ("Zhejiang Taohaoche"), limited liability companies organized under the laws of the PRC, the term "the VIEs" refers to Zhejiang Jieying Auto Retail Co., Ltd. ("Zhejiang Jieying") and Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda", together with Zhejiang Jieying, the "Kaixin VIEs"), Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmei", or the "Haitaoche VIE"), limited liability companies organized under the laws of the PRC, and the term "the PRC operating entities" refers to the VIEs and their subsidiaries.
-For a description of the VIE contractual arrangements, see "Prospectus Summary- Contractual Arrangements with the VIEs and Their Shareholders".
+Throughout this prospectus, unless the context indicates otherwise, the terms "we," "our," and "our Company," only refer to Kaixin Auto Holdings, the Cayman holding company, the terms "the WFOEs" or "our WFOEs" refer to Shanghai Renren Automotive Technology Group Co., Ltd. ("Shanghai Auto"), Zhejiang Kaixin Automobile Co., Ltd. ("Zhejiang Kaixin"), and Zhejiang Taohaoche Technology Co., Ltd. ("Zhejiang Taohaoche"), limited liability companies organized under the laws of the PRC, the term "the VIEs" refers to Zhejiang Jieying Auto Retail Co., Ltd.("Zhejiang Jieying") and Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda", together with Zhejiang Jieying, the "Kaixin VIEs"), Ningbo Jiusheng Automobile Sales and Services Co., Ltd. ("Ningbo Jiusheng") and Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmei", together with Ningbo Jiusheng, the "Haitaoche VIEs"), limited liability companies organized under the laws of the PRC, and the term "the PRC operating entities" refers to the VIEs and their subsidiaries.
+For a description of the VIE contractual arrangements, see "Prospectus Summary-Contractual Arrangements among Shanghai Auto, Zhejiang Kaixin, the Kaixin VIEs and their shareholders" and "Prospectus Summary- Contractual Arrangements among Zhejiang Taohaoche, the Haitaoche VIEs and their shareholders".
 As a result of our use of the VIE structure, you may never directly hold equity interests in the VIEs and their subsidiaries.

-Because we do not hold equity interests in the VIEs and their subsidiaries, we are subject to risks and uncertainties of the interpretations and applications of PRC laws and regulations, including but not limited to, limitations on foreign ownership of operators in the automotive industry and automotive finance industry, regulatory review of overseas listing of PRC companies through special purpose vehicles, and the validity and enforcement of the contractual arrangements among Shanghai Auto, Shanghai Renren, the Kaixin VIEs and their shareholders, and the contractual arrangements among Zhejiang Taohaoche, the Haitaoche VIE and its shareholders.
+Because we do not hold equity interests in the VIEs and their subsidiaries, we are subject to risks and uncertainties of the interpretations and applications of PRC laws and regulations, including but not limited to, limitations on foreign ownership of operators in the automotive industry and automotive finance industry, regulatory review of overseas listing of PRC companies through special purpose vehicles, and the validity and enforcement of the contractual arrangements among Shanghai Auto, Zhejiang Kaixin, the Kaixin VIEs and their shareholders, and the contractual arrangements among Zhejiang Taohaoche, the Haitaoche VIEs and their shareholders.
 We are also subject to risks and uncertainties about any future actions the PRC government in this regard that could disallow the VIE structure, which would likely result in a material change in our operations, and the value of our ordinary shares may depreciate significantly or become worthless.
-See "Risk Factors-Risks Related to our Corporate Structure," "Risk Factors-Risks Related to the Ordinary Shares" included in our most recent annual report on Form 20-F, as amended.
+See "Risk Factors-Risks Related to our Corporate Structure," "Risk Factors-Risks Related to Doing Business in China," and "Risk Factors-Risks Related to the Ordinary Shares" included in our most recent annual report on Form 20-F, as amended.